robovm/robovm-robopods/appmetrica/ios/README.md

 This RoboPod requires you to download and add the native 3rd party framework manually:

 1. Download the SDK for iOS from https://tech.yandex.com/metrica-mobile-sdk/doc/mobile-sdk-dg/tasks/ios-quickstart-docpage/
-2. Put the `YandexMobileMetrica.framework` folder in your iOS project's `libs/` folder
+2. Put the `YandexMobileMetrica.framework` and (optionally) YandexMobileMetricaCrashes.framework into your iOS project's `libs/` folder
 3. Add the following to your `robovm.xml`

 ```